neo-ngd/NEO-Tutorial/en/6-persistence/README.md

 ```

 The TransactionOutput of index 1 is now referenced in another transaction, using the transaction hash and index.
-In these examples, the previous transaction hash is `0x630c74684cc6dad330397c63e8c7aa6403c043cc1f241638cff87e3b97a40716` and the index is `1`.
+In this example, the previous transaction hash is `0x630c74684cc6dad330397c63e8c7aa6403c043cc1f241638cff87e3b97a40716` and the index is `1`.

 ```json
 {